Satisfactory Academic Progress (SAP)

 Federal regulations require that all students who receive financial assistance demonstrate that they are moving through their academic program at a reasonable rate and are making progress toward their degree.
 SPC believes that a Program Based SAP Policy provides a more equitable assessment of academic performance (for both native and transfer students).

-SAP is measured in three areas (listed below).
-You must meet the requirements in ALL THREE areas of each term to maintain eligibility for financial assistance.
+SAP is a cumulative measurement of the three areas listed below.
+You must meet the requirements in ALL THREE areas each term in order to maintain eligibility for financial assistance.
 These three SAP measures will be based on all coursework that is applicable to your current degree or certificate program of study.
-If you don't meet all three of the following requirements each term (not just the previous term or academic year), you will not be eligible for financial aid:
+If you don't meet all three of the following requirements each term (not just the previous term or academic year), you may not be eligible for financial aid:

 At the end of each term, an evaluation will occur to determine if you are meeting SAP to receive financial assistance at SPC, regardless of program length.
 All financial aid applicants in approved degree/certificate programs are evaluated whether they received financial assistance in prior terms or not.